tpoisot/ms_evo_networks/maintext.md

-% A trait-based framework for the dynamics of species interaction networks
+% An evolutionary perspective on the biogeography of species interactions
 % T. Poisot, K. Cazelles, D. Gravel
 % DRAFT